nmetulev/mgt-react/readme.md

 ```

 The `template` prop allows you to specify which template to overwrite.
 In this case, the `MyEvent` component will be repeated for every event, and the `event` object will be passed as part of the `dataContext` prop.

+## What components can I use?

+The library is auto generated from the Microsoft Graph Toolkit and all components are available.

+The names of the React components are in PascalCase and do not include the `Mgt` prefix.
+For example, the `mgt-person` component is available as `Person`, and the `mgt-people-picker` component is available as `PeoplePicker`.
+See the [Microsoft Graph Toolkit documentation](https://aka.ms/mgt-docs) for a list of all components.

 ## Why